 - Prep: Line two cupcake tins with papers and preheat oven to 350° F.

-- Make the Raspberry Frosting: Cream the butter and cream cheese together in a large mixing bowl until creamy.
-Ad the powdered sugar, 2 cups at a time, mixing between each addition.
+- Make the Raspberry Frosting: Cream the butter in a large mixing bowl until creamy.
+Ad the powdered sugar, 2 cups at a time, mixing between each addition, adding a splash of heavy cream as needed to help it come together.
 Add the raspberry preserves, freeze dried raspberries, vanilla, and salt.
+Beat in the cream cheese last.
 Taste and add the additional 1/4 cup powdered sugar if desired.
 Frost your cupcakes with a butter knife, offset spatula, or piping bag and tip.
-See blog post for notes about the piping tip I used.Tip: If your frosting is a bit runny or hard to pipe, stick the bowl in the freezer for 5-10 minutes, or in the fridge for up to 30 to help bring it to a stiffer consistency.
+See blog post for notes about the piping tip I used.Tip: If your frosting is a bit runny or hard to pipe, stick the bowl in the freezer for 5-10 minutes, to help bring it to a stiffer consistency.

 - Fill & Frost Cupcakes: Use a teaspoon to core out the center of each cupcake and add 1-2 tsp of the raspberry jam filling to each.
 Pipe frosting on top of each and top with fresh berries.

 - Serve & Store: Enjoy cupcakes immediately!
 Store cupcakes in an airtight container in the fridge for 2-3 days.